 How to handle a CDN failure

 The simple solution is to have a backup CDN provider, already configured and tested, that you can switch over to in the event of a failure with your primary provider.
 You can then utilise short expiry of DNS records to redirect users when the failure happens.
-This needn't be very expensive or complicated.
+This needn't be very expensive or complicated, your individual circumstances may of course vary.

 A Quick Introduction To DNS (Domain Name System)